tonyho/app-framework-binder/doc/afb-plugin-writing.md

 	 */
 	void afb_daemon_broadcast_event(struct afb_daemon daemon, const char *name, struct json_object *object);

-> Be aware, as for reply functions, the **object** is automatically released using
+> Be aware, as with reply functions **object** is automatically released using
-> **json_object_put** by the function.
-Then call **json_object_get** before
+> **json_object_put** when using this function.
+Call **json_object_get** before
 > calling **afb_daemon_broadcast_event** to keep **object** available
-> after the returning of the function.
+> after function returns.

-In fact the event name received by the listener is prefixed with the name of the plugin.
-So when the change occurs after a move, the reason is **move** and then the clients receive the event **tictactoe/move**.
+Event name received by listeners is prefixed with plugin name.
+So when a change occurs after a move, the reason is **move** and every clients receive an event **tictactoe/move**.

-> Note that nothing is said about the case sensitivity of event names.
+> Note that nothing is said about case sensitivity of event names.
 > However, the event is always prefixed with the name that the plugin
 > declared, with the same case, followed with a slash /.
 > Thus it is safe to compare event using a case sensitive comparison.

-Writing an asynchronous verb implementation
+Writing an asynchronous method implementation
 -------------------------------------------

 The *tic-tac-toe* example allows two clients or more to share the same board.
-This is implemented by the verb **join** that illustrated partly the how to retrieve arguments.
+This is implemented by the method **join** that illustrated partly how to retrieve arguments.

-When two or more clients are sharing a same board, one of them can wait until the state of the board changes.
-(This coulded also be implemented using events because an even is generated each time the board changes).
+When two or more clients are sharing a same board, one of them can wait until the state of the board changes, but this could also be implemented using events because an even is generated each time the board changes.

 In this case, the reply to the wait is sent only when the board changes.
 See the diagram below: